rand00/getmed/README.md

 You supply settings in two ways:
 1. A `.getmedrc` in your `$HOME` folder or current working directory.
 See `getmed --template-rc`.
-2. Cmd-line arguments -- primarily for naming of the new folders to be created.
+2. Cmd-line arguments, e.g. supplying a name for the current transfers.
 See `getmed --help`.

 ..
 A more thorough howto will come when `getmed` reaches v2.
 If you want to use `getmed` now - run `getmed --help`.